Table of Contents

 If you still use pen and paper to plan your routes, you’re making last-mile delivery harder than it needs to be.

-There are many obstacles you need to anticipate to plan optimal routes, such as traffic congestion in high-density areas, construction closures, and more.
-Then, there’s the added issue that each customer is only available at certain times.
+You must anticipate many obstacles to plan optimal routes, such as traffic congestion in high-density areas, construction closures, etc. Then, there’s the added issue that each customer is only available at certain times.

-You could even make a mistake that ends up with your driver getting lost, which would lead to severe delays and upset customers.
+You could even make a mistake with your driver getting lost, leading to severe delivery delays and upset customers.

 That’s why you need last-mile delivery optimization software.
 Such software makes your routes much more efficient, so you’ll save on standard last-mile delivery costs like fuel and wages.

-Route4Me route planner even reduces the time it takes to plan routes from hours down to just 30 seconds, giving you more time to dedicate to other tasks.
+Route4Me route planner even reduces the time it takes to plan routes from hours to 30 seconds in just a few clicks, giving you more time to dedicate to other tasks.

 Do you know what your drivers are doing?